dreal/dreal.github.io/index.md

 {% endfor %}
 </div><!-- /.tiles -->

-**dReal** is an SMT solver for first-order logic formulas over the reals.
-It can handle formulas with a wide range of nonlinear real functions in the framework of
-\\(\delta\\)-complete decision procedures.
+**dReal** is an automated reasoning engine.
+It focuses on solving problems that can be encoded as first-order logic formulas over the real numbers.
+Its special strength is in handling problems that involve a wide range of nonlinear real functions. dReal implements the framework of \\(\delta\\)-complete decision procedures.

-SMT formulas over the real numbers can encode a wide range of problems in theorem proving and formal verification.
-Such formulas are very hard to solve when nonlinear functions are involved.
-\\(\delta\\)-Complete decision procedures provided a new general framework for handling nonlinear SMT problems over the reals.
-We say a decision procedure is \\(\delta\\)-complete for a set \\(S\\) of SMT formulas, where \\(\delta\\) is an arbitrary positive rational number, if for any \\(\varphi\\) from \\(S\\) the procedure returns one of the following answers:
+Logic formulas over the real numbers are both very expressive and hard to solve when nonlinear functions are used in the formulas. \\(\delta\\)-Complete decision procedures provided a new general framework for handling nonlinear logic formulas over the reals.
+We say a decision procedure is \\(\delta\\)-complete for a set \\(S\\) of formulas, where \\(\delta\\) is an arbitrary positive rational number, if for any \\(\varphi\\) from \\(S\\) the procedure returns one of the following answers: